pnnl/ruleset-checking-tool/docs/section12/Rule12-3.md

 **Schema Version** 0.0.37
 **Primary Rule:** True
 **Rule ID:** 12-3
-**Rule Description:** When receptacle controls installed in spaces where not required by Standard 90.1 2019, Section 8.4.2 are included in the proposed building design, the hourly receptacle shall be reduced as specified in Standard 90.1-2019, Table G3.1 Section 12, Proposed Building Performance.
+**Rule Description:** When receptacle controls are specified in the proposed building design for spaces where not required by Standard 90.1 2019 Section 8.4.2, the hourly receptacle schedule shall be reduced as specified in Standard 90.1-2019 Table G3.1 Section 12 Proposed Building Performance column.
-**Appendix G Section:** Table G3.1 Section 12 Baseline Building Performance
+**Appendix G Section:** Table G3.1-12 Proposed Building Performance column
 **Appendix G Section Reference:** None

 **Applicability:** All required data elements exist for B_RMR and P_RMR